azriel91/hull/README.md

-# Cargo Do
+# Hull

-*Cargo Do* is a build tool to aid Rust development.
+*Hull* is a build tool to aid Rust development.

 This aims to make development life easier with the following environments in mind: